vmware-archive/cbsensor-linux-bpf/README.md

 The cbsensor-linux-bpf project currently provides a [BCC](https://github.com/iovisor/bcc) compatibile BPF C source code for general process, file and network events.

 ## Try it out
-Run the examples [script](examples/bcc_sample.py) on your favorite Linux distro with BCC.
+Run the example [script](examples/bcc_sample.py) on your favorite Linux distro with BCC.
 Just run with root-like privileges, or whatever privileges you need to load a BPF program.

 ```bash
 sudo ./examples/bcc_sample.py ./src/bcc_sensor.c